Sawyer Micro Squeeze Review

 Ease of Set Up

-If you need to store more water, you can use a hydration bladder.
-Unfortunately, you need to load your bladder with contaminated water and put the filter inline.
+You can use a hydration bladder if you need to store more water.
+Unfortunately, you must load your bladder with contaminated water and put the filter inline.
 Since it has a drinking end on the filter, you need to switch out the bite valve for the filter.

 You can also use it with a gravity filter on the end of the line for easy use.
-If you've lost your pouch on the trail, and happen to find a plastic bottle somewhere, you can affix the threads to the container, and it'll stick.
+If you've lost your pouch on the trail and happen to find a plastic bottle somewhere, you can affix the threads to the container, and it'll stick.
 Overall, this filter is easy to set up and very versatile.

 Ease of Filtration